paulasilvatech/Design-to-Code-Dev/docs/10-workshops/README.md

 Set up CI workflows for testing and linting.

-#### Step 2: Implement Storybook Deployment
+#### Step 2: Implement Storybook Build

-Create a workflow to deploy Storybook to GitHub Pages.
+Create a workflow to build Storybook for testing and review.

 #### Step 3: Set Up Visual Testing